s4ke/Master-Thesis/src/md/041-futures.md

 In a distributed environment, this gives us a communication scheme with messages going through the master node only if it is needed -- similar to what is shown in the trace visualisation in Fig. \ref{fig:withFutures}.
-One especially elegant aspect of the definition in Fig. \ref{fig:future} is that we can specify the type of `Future` to be used per backend with full interoperability between code using different backends, without even requiring to know about the actual type used for communication.
+One especially elegant aspect of the definition of our Future type class is that we can specify the type of `Future` to be used per backend with full interoperability between code using different backends, without even requiring to know about the actual type used for communication.
-We only specify that there has to be a compatible Future and do not care about any specifics as can be seen in Fig. \ref{fig:someCombinatorParallel}.
+We only specify that there has to be a compatible Future and do not care about any specifics as can be seen in the future version of `someCombinator`.
-With the PArrows DSL we can also define default instances `Future fut a ()` for each backend similar to how `ArrowParallel arr a b ()` was defined in Section \ref{sec:parallel-arrows}.
-Details can be found in Section \ref{app:omitted}.

 ![Communication between 4 Eden processes with Futures.
 Other than in Fig. \ref{fig:withoutFutures}, processes communicate directly